Current Liabilities: What They Are & How to Calculate [+ Calculator]

 A current liability is any financial obligation that has an amount due within the next 12 months.
-These can be found on your company’s balance sheet and can include things like loan payments, payroll expenses, and accounts payable.
-It’s an important figure to know because it’ll help ensure you have enough assets to satisfy your short-term liabilities.
-To calculate your current liabilities, you can use our calculator:
+It can be found on your company’s balance sheet and can include loan payments, payroll expenses, and accounts payable (A/P).
+It’s an important figure to know because it will help ensure that you have enough assets to satisfy your short-term liabilities.
+Creditors and investors will also use the figure to determine the financial state of your business if you apply for financing.

 Current Liabilities Formula